cabloy/zova/zova-docs/guide/essentials/component/child.md

 }
 ```

-- Import the child component `Card` from `index.vue`
+- Import the child component `Card` from `index.vue`, and then directly pass the value to the `slots` prop of Card
-- Import the type namespace `ControllerCard` from `controller.ts`
-- Define the object `slots` and provide corresponding rendering functions for slots.
-You can use `ControllerCard.Slots` to constrain types of slots
-- Pass the defined object `slots` to the child component `Card` through `v-slots`

 ## How to refer to child component instance?